ee538/final-project-sweetmaru/REPORT.md

 We use DFS to solve this problem.

-The function is actually meant to find if there exists a cycle in a directed graph, if not, return the topological sorting result.
+The function is actually meant to find if there exists a cycle in a directed graph, if not, return the possible topological sorting result.

 Data Structure:
+1. a 2D string-type vector representing the graph built based on the dependencies
+2. a bool-type vector "onPath" representing the current path we are detecting, true if current on the path, false otherwise
+3. a bool-type vector "visited" representing the node we have visited, true if visited, false otherwise
+4. a bool-type variable "hasCycle" representing the current detecting result, true if a cycle has detected, false otherwise
+5. an int-type variable "i" in traverseH function representing the index of the current node in the graph

+Helper functions:
+1. "buildGraph": build the graph we need based on the parameters locations and dependencies
+2. "traverseH": traverse the graph
+When traversing, mark a node as visited and onPath on the preorder position, traverse its children, then mark it as not on the current path and push it to the postorder vector on the postorder position

+If we detect that we return to a node which is already on the current path at the beginning, that means there exists a cycle

+DeliveringTrojan function:
+1. Use a for loop to make every node in the "locations" as a start point, and do the traversing.
+2. If there exists no cycle, the final result of topological sort is just the reverse order of the postorder vector in the traverseH function.

 * CycleDetection